vippsas/vipps-shopify/shopify-faq.md

 The order's status is *reserved* in Vipps.
 The amount is only reserved and not captured from the customers account.
 When the order is completed, you can capture the payment.
-You can either do this inside each order by clicking the button *capture*, or by marking more orders and choose the *actions* dropdown, and then click *capture payments*.
+You can either do this inside each order by clicking the button *capture*, or by marking more orders and choose the *Actions* dropdown, and then click *Capture payments*.

 According to Norwegian regulations you should not capture a payment until the product or service is provided to the customer.
 For more information,